davidebbo/WebActivator/README.markdown

 ## Choosing when your code executes

-The example above uses the PreApplicationStartMethod attribute, which makes the code run very early on, before global.asax's Application_Start gets too run.
+The example above uses the PreApplicationStartMethod attribute, which makes the code run very early on, before global.asax's Application_Start gets to run.

 If that's too early for you, you can instead use the PostApplicationStartMethod attribute, which gets your code called //after// global.asax's Application_Start.